Tennis Identity

 different profile pages

-Establishing foundations and integrating competitive play
+Establishing foundations and integrating competitive play apps

 Before I joined, an outsourced team had built parts of the core account management journeys.
 However, inconsistent layouts, unclear hierarchy, and poor legibility made even basic account setup tasks difficult to interpret.
 The lack of visual and interaction clarity caused misunderstandings among stakeholders.